red-hat-storage/gluster-test-drive-docs/docs/index.md

 ### Starting the Lab

 > **NOTE** Module 1 is not hands-on and does not require the lab to be started.
-Because the time limit will begin after clicking the **Start** button, you may wish to wait until you are ready to begin a later module.
+Because the time limit will begin after clicking the **Start Lab** button, you may wish to wait until you are ready to begin a later module before you click the button.

 1. On the **Lab Details** tab to the right, notice the lab properties: